How do you stay ahead of the competition and win on social media? Start with a social media competitive analysis.

 Putting a solid social media monitoring strategy in place will equip you with that real-time data to incorporate in your next analysis.
 This is an especially useful strategy for identifying potential opportunities and threats.

 We’ll go over some tools you can use for social media monitoring below.
-Basically, it’s all about being aware of social conversations involving your brand, your competitors, and your industry.
+Basically, it’s all about being aware of social conversations involving your brand (and product or service), your competitors, and your industry.

 Record any important information or events you uncover through social media monitoring in the Notes column of your competitive analysis template, and incorporate them into your revised opportunities and threats during your next review.

 In step 2, we talked about how to gather intelligence directly from the social networks.
-Here are some of the best social media competitive analysis tools to help you get started.
+Here are some of the best social media competitive analysis tools that will do the digging for you.

 1. Competitive Analysis in Hootsuite Analytics

 Whether you’re running a full competitive analysis or just browsing for inspiration, look no further.
-Hootsuite Analytics does Instagram, Facebook, and Twitter competitive analysis for you.
-You can track up to 20 competitors per network, and get a clear view of your strengths and weaknesses — plus actionable insights on the top posts, hashtags, and types of content in your niche.
+Hootsuite Analytics does Instagram, Facebook, and X (formerly Twitter) competitive analysis for you.
+You can track up to 20 competitor profiles per network, and get a clear view of your strengths and weaknesses — plus actionable insights on the top posts, hashtags, and types of content in your niche.

 Follow these 4 simple steps to analyze competitors with Hootsuite:

-Then, type the name of a competitor into the search bar and select the correct profile from the dropdown list.
-Depending on your Hootsuite plan, you can add between 2 and 20 social accounts per network (Facebook, Instagram, and Twitter) to your watchlist.
+Type the name of a competitor into the search bar and select the correct profile from the dropdown list.
+Depending on your Hootsuite plan, you can add between 2 and 20 social accounts per network (Facebook, Instagram, and X) to your watchlist.

 And that’s it!
 Now you can browse several competitive reports, including: